 By Angela Turnbow Last May, we said a fond farewell to four of our fellows at the S.J.
 Quinney College of Law’s commencement exercises.
 We wish Alexis Juergens, Jason Perry, Breanna Marchesani, and Andrew Unsworth the very best of luck as they move on to establish themselves within the legal community and thank them for […]

 By Douglas Thompson This post originally appeared on Consensus Building Institute’s blog on May 22, 2018.
 We are reposting it with Douglas Thompson’s permission.
 A woman tearfully recounts her battle with breast cancer, attributing its cause to the nearby Superfund site.
 “Don’t tell me the toxic pollution wasn’t the cause.
 No one else in my […]

-By Melissa Bernstein for the Faust Library Blog- Law School Graduation is on Friday, May 11.
-The Reference Desk will be closing early that day.
-We apologize for any inconvenience.
+By Melissa Bernstein for the Faust Library Blog – The Reference Desk will be closing at 4pm on Thursday, August 30.
+We apologize for the inconvenience.